CosmicGhosts/webdriverio-selenium-harness/README.md

 ### Setup

 `setup` takes an object of options for both webdriverio and selenium.
-`setup` returns a Promise of harness state that contains the browser client from webdriverio and the selenium process
+`setup` returns a Promise of harness state that contains the browser client from webdriverio and the selenium process.

 ```javascript
 var options = {